tomhillmeyer/cuetie-pi/README.md

 ### Updates
 Run the same install script again to update to the latest version.
 The installer preserves your `cues.json`, uploaded media, and `.env` configuration.

+## On-Device Splash Screen

+When the device boots, the connected display shows a splash screen with:
+- Cutie Pi logo and optional instance name
+- IP address and port as a QR code and text label
+- Cue list (up to 30 cues)
+- Status messages during USB import
+- Version footer

+The background color of status messages on the splash is `#ff0066` (accent color).

 ## Local Development